-Dental bridges in metal-ceramic
+Dental bridges in metal ceramics

-- the reasonable price;
+- reasonable price;

-- the excellent strength and durability features;
+- excellent strength and durability properties;

 Dental bridges in zirconia